 Whenever you send an email to your list your goal should be to put the right message or product suggestion in front of the right person at the right time.
 This type of personalised content is referred to as Dynamic Content.
-And as a Mailchimp for Neto user you have these advanced personalisation tools available to help you get the right content in front of the right person.
+And as a Mailchimp for Maropost Commerce Cloud (Neto) user you have these advanced personalisation tools available to help you get the right content in front of the right person.

 What is Dynamic Content?

 Personalised emails are referred to as dynamic content – content that will change based on the data you’ve collected from your subscribers.
 If you add your subscriber’s names to your automated emails you’re using dynamic content.
 Personalising blocks of an email based on your subscriber’s interests or habits is another more advanced form of dynamic content.

 Dynamic content is proven to drive higher conversion results when it’s created intentionally with your customer in mind.
 When putting together your marketing strategy adding dynamic content to your emails should be a priority.

 If you’re not sure what that content should be or what information you should be collecting from your subscribers we’re here to help.
 Creating dynamic content and strategic email marketing plans is what we love to do for our customers.

 To make it easier for you to put your dynamic content in front of your subscribers, Mailchimp have created a number of tools which you can use to personalise the emails you’re sending to your list.
 Starting with, Merge Tags.